lucasklaassen/lucasklaassen.github.io/source/_posts/On-Guard-Against-Confabulation-Evaluating-GPT-4-with-Unsolvable-Questions.md

 ## 6. Sharing the Results of the Evaluation:

-After identifying a set of challenging questions where GPT-3.5 consistently faltered, we decided to take the evaluation up a notch.
-Our aim was not just to assess the model's performance, but also to utilize this as a learning opportunity for future iterations and updates to the model.
+Upon discovering questions that stumped GPT-3.5, we aimed to test GPT-4's performance and submit the results for OpenAI to work on its enhancement.
 Our initial evaluation showed GPT-4 outperforming its predecessor, GPT-3.5, with an accuracy of 0.46 compared to 0.13.
-These promising results inspire us to continue refining and expanding our evaluation, further improving GPT-4's ability to handle unsolvable questions and reduce confabulation.
-However, we observed that GPT-4, despite its advancement, was not immune to failures.
-These findings, shared openly, will drive further improvements in subsequent versions of GPT models.

-In conclusion, our "Unsolvable Questions Evaluation" sheds light on the confabulation challenge and the advancements made by GPT-4 in discerning unsolvable questions based on contextual information.
-The evaluation process, utilizing OpenAI Evals, has provided valuable insights and learnings for improving the capabilities of large language models.
+Our “Unsolvable Questions Evaluation” highlighted GPT-4's progress in discerning complex questions and its confabulation issue.
+Using OpenAI Evals, we gained crucial insights into enhancing large language models.

-We eagerly anticipate OpenAI's feedback on our experiment and look forward to contributing to the development of more reliable and effective AI systems.
-To explore the details of our evaluation and follow its progress, you can check out the open pull request here.
-Together, we can continue advancing the boundaries of AI and fostering responsible AI usage.
+We look forward to OpenAI’s response to our experiment and contributing towards the evolution of robust AI systems.
+For a closer look at our evaluation and its updates, visit the open pull request.
+Together, let's drive AI innovation responsibly.

 [Github Pull Request](https://github.com/openai/evals/pull/981)